-In aqueous solutions we have to deal with a situations where every surfaces is charged.
-Not only the constituents (proteins, molecules, DNA, metals or any other surface) but also the water molecules are charged.
-Water can dissociate into H3O+ and OH-and at pH=7, there are 10-7 M of both ions present in solution.
-Interactions, van der Walls, hydrophobic, chemical and Coulomb, give rise to a structure close to any charged surface, composed of ions and water, known as the electric double layer (EDL).
-The EDL determines the ざ behaviour of charged polymers or biological molecules in aqueous solutions.
+In aqueous solutions we have to deal with a situations where (usually) every surfaces is charged. only the constituents Not (proteins, molecules, DNA, metals or any other surface) but also the water molecules are carrying charge.
+Water dissociates into H3O+ and OH- and at pH=7: there are around $10^{-7}M \Leftrightarrow 10^{17}$ of both ions present in solution per litre.
+Interactions - van der Waals. hydrophobic, chemical and Coulomb, give rise to a structure close to any charged surface, composed of ions and water, known as the electric double layer (EDL).
+The EDL determines the behaviour of charged polymers or biological molecules in aqueous solutions.